 NATIONAL COMIC BOOK DAY

 First popularized in the United States, comic books are also called comic magazines.
 Generally, comic books produce drawn sequential and opposing panels representing individual scenes.
 Each scene often includes descriptive prose and written narratives.
-When placed together, the panels form a complete store or a portion of a serial.
+When placed together, the panels form a complete story or a portion of a serial.

 People who collect comic books are known as pannapictagraphist.